by anonymous, male, 55

 I know I have done this before and always welcomed you back, and each time it was as if I never left, but this time I have gotten smarter.
 I have realized that I need help to get rid of you, so I have been going to this room of fellowship.
 There are wise people in this room, and they have helped me immensely.
 I have learned a lot about you, and I am much stronger than ever before and too strong to fall for any of your tricks or triggers.

 I admit I was the one that started the relationship.
 I was young and thought you were exciting and fun.
 It was great to sneak off and meet you for a night of stupid adventures.
 You helped me through a lot of awkward times, but as the years passed you continued to want more of my time, and I gave it to you.
-At first, it was a special occasion.
+You robbed me of the ability to develop my own coping strategies because you numbed it all.
+At first, you were with me only on special occasions.
 Then it was weekends.
-Now we see each other almost every day.
+Then it was daily and I thought I couldn’t live without you.
+And when I tried you kicked me in the butt.

 You have changed me for the worse.
 You got me fat.
 You took away my sense of adventure.
 Out you go.